bondarukoleh/react_tdd/info/tech.md

 React components interoperate to **synthetic events**.
 React uses these to mask browser variability in the DOM event model.
 That means we can't raise standard events that we'd fire through JSDOM.
 Instead, we use the `ReactTestUtils.Simulate` object to raise events.

+React offers a mechanism for setting default prop values, defaultProps, which will be used when required props are not explicitly provided. `MyComponent.defaultProps = {required_prop: 'value'}`